DaveTCode/davetcode.github.io/content/post/21st-century-emulator.md

   license = "cc-by-nc-sa-4.0"
 +++

-I'm a huge fan of emulation but have become increasingly disillusioned with the lack of ambition shown by those in the emulation community.
-Whilst the rest of world moves onto massively distributed architectures, emulation is still stuck firmly in the 20th century writing single threaded _C++_ of all things.
+Emulation is a fascinating area of software engineering, being able to bring to life a 30+ year old arcade machine on a modern computer is an incredibly satisfying accomplishment.
+Unfortunately I've become increasingly disillusioned with the lack of ambition shown by those in the emulation community.
+Whilst the rest of world moves onto cloud first, massively distributed architectures, emulation is still stuck firmly in the 20th century writing single threaded _C++_ of all things.

-As a modern forward thinking engineer I took it upon myself to start the trend of bringing emulation into the 21st century where we can leverage features like these:
+This project was born out of a desire to bring the best of modern design to the the best of ancient computing history.

+{{< img-lazy "21x9" "Space Invaders Arcade Cabinet" "../../21st-century-emulator/space-invaders-to-aks.png" >}}

+So what can the best of modern architecture bring to the emulation scene?

-- Hot swappable microcode
+- Hot swappable microcode allowing for in game debugging
-- Ability to write different parts in different languages as appropriate
+- Different languages for different components
 - Secure by default (mTLS on all function calls)
 - Scalability
 - Fault tolerance
+- Cloud native design

 This culminated in the implementation of an [8080 microprocessor](https://en.wikipedia.org/wiki/Intel_8080) utilising a truly modern containerised microservices based architecture running on [kubernetes](https://kubernetes.io/) with swappable frontends for a [CP/M](https://en.wikipedia.org/wiki/CP/M) test harness and a full implementation of the original [Space Invaders arcade machine](https://en.wikipedia.org/wiki/Space_Invaders).